-Upload data into Datawrapper using a .csv (comma separated values)
+How to upload data into Datawrapper using a .csv

 To upload data into Datawrapper we you have three options, listed here based on ease of use:

 - Easy: Copy clean, preferably unformatted data from a spreadsheet, then paste this into the first step (blank field)

 - Sometimes better, faster, depending on where the data comes from: Upload a file in the csv-format (.csv, comma separated values) format

 - When you have constantly changing data and don't want to re-publish the charts:

 Link to an external data source (which is useful e.g. with election data).
 Separate tutorial here.

 This tutorial goes a bit deeper into when to use .csv files.

 A .csv is simply an exchange format for data between spreadsheet applications.
 The file is stripped of all formatting elements - such as text in bold, italic or different font sizes.

 This upload option is useful when you want to export data from applications where the full data is not shown, like in a spreadsheet.